mischie/Matt/README.md

 If you want to add anything or change anything i really appreciate your intrest, All your contributions will go under MIT License.

-This code is formatted using `black`, please make usre that your changes too use `black`
+This code is formatted using `black`, please make sure that your changes too use `black`